WhiteRabbitSystems/terraform-provider-stripe/docs/resources/customer.md

 - `payment_method` (String)
 - `phone` (String) The customer's phone number.
 - `preferred_locales` (List of String) Customer's preferred languages, ordered by preference.
-- `promotion_code` (String) The API ID of a promotion code to apply to the customer.
+- `promotion_code` (String) The ID of a promotion code to apply to the customer.
 The customer will have a discount applied on all recurring payments.
 Charges you create through the API will not have the discount.
 - `shipping_address_city` (String) City, district, suburb, town, or village.
 - `shipping_address_country` (String) Two-letter country code ([ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)).
 - `shipping_address_line1` (String) Address line 1 (e.g., street, PO Box, or company name).